ratan-lab/BIMS6000_R_activity/README.md

 # BIMS6000_R_activity
-R activity for the BIMS 6000 course
+Repository with files to be used in the R activity for the BIMS 6000 course